 Safety Considerations

 If you are walking in the morning or afternoon be aware of the time of sunrise and sunset.
-Hamilton Island accepts no liability for any injuries sustained.
+To the maximum extent permitted by law, Hamilton Island accepts no liability for any injuries sustained.

 Gympie-Gympie Stinging Tree